nvdaaddons/DevGuide/readme.md

 ### Add-on planning and development tips ###

-Over the years, the NVDA community built a number of powerful add-ons for NvDA users.
+Over the years, the NVDA community built a number of powerful add-ons for NVDA users.
 Over the course of these years, the add-on writers gathered some useful tips when it comes to writing your own add-ons.
 Here are a number of them:

 * Get to know NVDA: it is important that you become familiar with NVDA commands, concepts and tips.
-Subscribe to NVDA users groups to learn more about NVDA and learn about how NvDA works, as you'll be extending it via your add-ons.
+Subscribe to NVDA users groups to learn more about NVDA and learn about how NVDA works, as you'll be extending it via your add-ons.
 * Get to know the product at hand: as noted earlier, it is important that you get to know the software you're writing the app module for, synthesizers and braille displays you'll be writing the driver for and so on.
 * Plan ahead: if you know you'll be maintaining your add-on for a number of months or years, it is useful to have a plan and write the add-on code to prepare for future extensions.
 For example, working on features that you need to implement now, dividing parts of a program to objects and so on.
 * Ready to debug and test your add-on: writing your add-on code is just one part of the overall add-on development.
 The other part is testing and debugging your add-on to make sure that users use your add-on with minimal errors.
 As you write your add-ons, be sure to test your code regularly.